 What is Dialectical Behavioural Therapy (DBT Counselling)?

-DBT Counselling is based on the more traditional CBT, in that it similarly emphasises the thinking-feeling-behaviour connection.
+DBT Counselling is type of talking therapy, based on the more traditional CBT, in that it similarly emphasises the thinking-feeling-behaviour connection.
 However, DBT has been specifically developed for people who experience emotions very intensely and may consequently struggle to behave in a helpful way.
 Whilst CBT focuses on changing the way you feel and behave, DBT does all of this with the addition of a real focus on accepting who you are.

 ‘Dialectical’ means working toward understanding how two things that seem opposite could both be true.
 For example, accepting yourself and changing your behaviour might seem contradictory, but it is possible!